 “Dr. Chatelain is an expert in inclusive teaching techniques,” Aaron Smith, diversity and inclusion officer for the Office of Equity and Inclusion, said, adding, “Being that we are building a culture of inclusion, both inside and outside of the classroom at Lynchburg, we thought that Dr. Chatelain would be a great resource for our faculty members.”

-The Ida Wise East Memorial Lecture was established in 1979 by an endowment gift to Lynchburg College from Mrs. Margaret East Nelson of Norfolk, Virginia, in memory of her mother, Ida Wise East, and in recognition of the lifelong interest of the East and Nelson families in the humanities.
+The Ida Wise East Memorial Lecture was established in 1979 by an endowment gift to University of Lynchburg from Mrs. Margaret East Nelson of Norfolk, Virginia, in memory of her mother, Ida Wise East, and in recognition of the lifelong interest of the East and Nelson families in the humanities.
 Income from the funds are used to support an annual lecture, lecture series, or seminar in the humanities.